wroscoe/gradest/README.md

 * Can I train multiple outputs on the same model using differnt datasets for each output.
 For example train the writer_age output on the dataset that has the age but exlude the age predictions for writing where I don't have the age.

 ### References:
 * Models: https://github.com/ShawnyXiao/TextClassification-Keras
-* Single page app to github pages... https://medium.com/swlh/building-a-static-single-page-application-with-javascript-for-github-pages-and-more-eb568b436bea
+* Jquery to update while typing. https://jsfiddle.net/deepumohanp/jZeKu/
+* convert keras model to tensorflow.js https://www.tensorflow.org/js/tutorials/conversion/import_keras